Neighborhood Consensus Contrastive Learning for Backward-Compatible Representation

 \subsection{Multi-model and sequential compatibility}

 Here we investigate the sequential compatibility case of multi-model.
-The first model $\phi_{1}$ is trained with the randomly sampled 25\% IDs subset of training data in the Market1501 dataset, and the second model $\phi_{2}$ is trained with a 50\% subset.
-Finally, the third model $\phi_{3}$ is trained with the full dataset.
-We train $\phi_{2}$ using backward-compatible methods with $\phi_{1}$ and train $\phi_{3}$ using backward-compatible methods with $\phi_{2}$.
-Therefore, $\phi_{3}$ has no direct influence on $\phi_{1}$.
+There are three models: $\phi_{1}$, $\phi_{2}$ and $\phi_{3}$. $\phi_{1}$ is trained with the randomly sampled 25\% IDs subset of training data in the Market1501 dataset. $\phi_{2}$ is trained with a 50\% subset.
+And $\phi_{3}$ is trained with the full dataset.
+We constrain $\phi_{2}$ to be compatible with $\phi_{1}$ and $\phi_{3}$ to be compatible with $\phi_{2}$.
+Thus, $\phi_{3}$ has no direct influence on $\phi_{1}$.
 The results of the sequential compatibility test are shown in Table \ref{seqtest}.

 We observe that, by training with NCCL, the last model $\phi_{3}$ is transitively compatible with $\phi_{1}$ even though $\phi_{1}$ is not directly involved in training $\phi_{3}$.
 It shows that transitive compatibility between multiple models is achievable through our method, enabling a sequential update of models.
-It is worth mentioning that our method still has significant advantages over other methods in cross-model comparison $\phi_{3}2\phi_{1}$.
+It is worth mentioning that our approach still has significant advantages over other methods in cross-model comparison $\phi_{3}2\phi_{1}$.